JuliaAstro/FITSIO.jl/docs/src/index.md

 A FITS file consists of one or more header-data units (HDUs), concatenated one after the other.
 The `FITS` object therefore is represented as a collection of these HDUs.
+Each HDU can contain image data, or table data (either binary or ASCII-formatted).
 Since we have just created a new file, there are no HDUs currently in the file.

 ### Image